 Obtaining copies of material in the collection

-Visitors can make copies for personal research or private study using the photocopier: lack and white photocopying is 10 pence per A4 page and 20 pence per A3 page; colour photocopying is 50 pence per A4 page and £1 per A3 page, or from the microform reader printer: 30 pence per A4 page; 60 pence per A3 page or by using a hand-held, flash-free camera.
+Visitors can make copies for personal research or private study using the photocopier: black and white photocopying is 10 pence per A4 page and 20 pence per A3 page; colour photocopying is 50 pence per A4 page and £1 per A3 page, or from the microform reader printer: 30 pence per A4 page; 60 pence per A3 page or by using a hand-held, flash-free camera.
 For this, there is a fee of £5.
 You must ask permission from staff first, make a list of everything you photograph and sign to say your photographs are for personal use only.

 Remote users who want to obtain copies for personal research or private study can request photocopies of documents - there is a charge of £5 for the first page and £1 for each additional one, or you can request copies of high-resolution files of already-scanned images for £15 for the first image and £10 for each additional one.